-All new conveyor systems will inevitably succumb to the punishing bulk handling environment and begin the slow process of degradation.
-The system will eventually require more time and labor for maintenance, shorter spans between outages, longer periods of downtime, and an ever-increasing cost of operation.
+Il new conveyor systems will inevitably succumb to the punishing bulk handling environment and begin the slow process of degradation.

+The system will eventually require more time and labour for maintenance, experience shorter spans between outages and longer periods of downtime, and the cost of operation will escalate.
 This period is also accompanied by an increased chance of injury or fatality as workers are progressively exposed to the equipment to perform cleaning, maintenance and to fabricate short-term fixes to long-term problems.
 A total system replacement is cost prohibitive, but to remain compliant and/or meet ever-increasing production demands, upgrades and repairs are unavoidable.

-When examining the safety of a system, improving efficiency and reducing risk can be achieved by using a hierarchy of control methods for alleviating hazards.
+When examining the safety of a system, improving efficiency and reducing risk can be achieved by utilizing a hierarchy of control methods for alleviating hazards.
 The consensus among safety professionals is that the most effective way to mitigate risks is to design the hazard out of the component or system.
-This usually requires a greater initial capital investment than short-term fixes, but yields more cost-effective and durable results.
+This usually requires a greater initial capital investment than short-term fixes, but yields more cost-effective and long-lasting results.